Find Schools

 $25,873 Avg Student Debt

-Saint Cloud State University ranked #24 on this year’s list.
+Saint Cloud State University came in at #24 in this year’s edition of the ranking.

 Full Saint Cloud State University Report